CesiumGS/cesium-unity/Documentation~/developer-setup.md

 Reinterop is a Roslyn (C# compiler) source generator that is automatically invoked by Unity while compiling the Cesium for Unity C# code, and generates C# <-> C++ interop layer.

-To build Reinterop and publish it to Cesium for Unity's `Assets` directory, run the following from the `Packages/com.cesium.unity` directory:
+To build Reinterop and publish it to Cesium for Unity's directory, run the following from the `Packages/com.cesium.unity` directory:

 ```
 dotnet publish Reinterop~ -o .